“Orphans line.” Nairobi Nursery, 2019 © SWT [sheldrickwildlifetrust.org, cropped]

 One orphan can certainly have multiple characters, or perhaps they can change their spots so to speak.
 Kiasa for example, despite being a bit of a bully and very pushy around milk feeding time, out in the forest and during the public visiting time today she was being a very good little elephant.
 When she arrived at the milk feeding area she found Merru, Mukkoka and Maktao all being fed their milk bottles, but she just stood and waited patiently for a Keeper to pick up her bottle to feed her; this was something we felt like we had never witnessed before with her around the feeding area!
 Normally she bullies whoever is having their milk bottle first for some of their share.
 After her bottle she went to stand close to Merru and Mukkoka, and even later out in the forest she was browsing close to the two little boys.
 It seems her character has really changed with the arrival of these little ones.
 Later when it was time for the 3pm milk bottle feeding, all the others were running for their milk bottles but she was spotted hesitating and waiting at the back.
 She escorted the two little boys to the feeding area, and when they were lagging behind she was spotted running back to pick them up and follow her.
 These were really loving gestures we were seeing from our reformed naughty girl, who really does love Merru and Mukkoka.

 This morning the orphans were very calm and settled, busy browsing without showing off in any playful games.
-However just as the orphans were walking deep into the forest, Sana Sana realized that none of the little ones like Merru, Dololo and Mukokka were with them.
+However, just as the orphans were walking deep into the forest, Sana Sana realized that none of the little ones like Merru, Dololo and Mukokka were with them.
 She took control of the herd leading them, and all of a sudden reeled around and began trumpeting and charging back towards the stockades because she did not want to go any further without the little babies.
 When the other orphans saw Sana Sana running back towards the stockades they all turned and started following her trumpets, following the lead of Ndiwa and Sagala.
 Sana Sana looked much more relaxed and happy when she met up with Merru.
-The Keepers watched her happy and slowly leading them out into the forest to browse on the bushes where the others were, along with what seem to be the nannies Kiasa and Enkesha, merrily guarding Merru.
-Sana Sana slowly walked out rumbling her content and calling Merru and the others to follow her, as Kiasa and Enkesha walked along on either side.
+The Keepers watched her happily and slowly leading them out into the forest to browse on the bushes where the others were, along with what seem to be the nannies Kiasa and Enkesha, merrily guarding Merru.
+Sana Sana slowly walked out, rumbling her content and calling Merru and the others to follow her, as Kiasa and Enkesha walked along on either side.

 Kiasa continues to show how close she is to Merru.
 This morning the normally cheeky girl was protecting him from Sattao, who was trying to provoke Merru and steal his blanket too.
 Kiasa in turn kept grabbing Sattao’s tail, probably with the intention of biting it as she is known for this naughty habit!
 Sattao was wise to that however and kept turning around to engage the little girl in a small fight.
 Nevertheless Kiasa achieved her intention of keeping his attention away from Merru.

-We have been receiving a lot of rain here in Nairobi and so the orphans have been experiencing different weather.
+Keeper—We have been receiving a lot of rain here in Nairobi and so the orphans have been experiencing different weather.
 This morning it was chilly because the weather was very cloudy.
 Our latest arrivals Mukkoka and Dololo wore blankets to keep them warm.
 Other youngsters like Kiasa, Maktao and Musiara sought refuge from the cold amongst the older ones.
 Maktao made sure he was always close to Tagwa, Musiara stayed close to Sana Sana and Kiasa, despite her naughty character, accompanied Malkia.

 Sometimes we see hints of Kiasa’s old naughty character.
 She really loves her milk bottle and sometimes will do all she can to get every last drop.
 After she downed her own 3 pints of milk at the 9am milk feed, she rushed to where Dololo was also quietly drinking his own share.
 She pretended to walk by but at the last moment she showed her hidden agenda and turned to push Dololo.
 Poor Dololo is still weak and was set off balance, and her head butt also caught the Keeper off guard who lost his grip of the milk bottle too, spilling some of its contents.
-Fortunately he recovered the situation as poor Dololo struggled to regain his balance, and sent Kiasa away so he could finish Dololo.
-That was not the end however, and the youngest but naughtiest girl in the Nursery walked off to try her luck elsewhere.
+Fortunately he recovered from the situation as poor Dololo struggled to regain his balance, and sent Kiasa away so he could finish Dololo.
+That was not the end however, and the youngest but naughtiest girl in the nursery walked off to try her luck elsewhere.
 She dared to even try with Tagwa, but Tagwa was wise to her ways and used the advantage of her height to hold her bottle out of Kiasa’s reach.
 Kiasa gave up and walked off into the nearby bushes, where found Maktao busy browsing.
 In her final act of defiance, Kiasa proceeded to bite Maktao’s tail, which started off another fight!

-What a night.
+Keeper—What a night.
 It rained all night last night and the babies did not sleep very well because of it.
 Kiasa, Maktao and Sattao did not like the rain at all.
 To begin with none of the orphans wanted to come out of their rooms and into the rain, but eventually they came out and made their way into the forest to browse.
 Sagala, Enkesha, Maisha and Kiasa all got together around one thicket and started to browse together.

 Kiasa and Maktao had a lot of fun rolling around in the mud pool.
 They shared the same spot too, without fighting each other as they normally do.
 Kiasa, as usual, always wants everyone to notice her and she began splashing the muddy water with her trunk and then sucking and spraying over her back, some of which reached the visitors behind, dotting them with muddy splashes!